onap/portal-ng-bff/README.md

   - Adds a back‑reference comment in Gerrit with the GitHub PR and run URL.
 Adds a comment on the GitHub PR with the Gerrit change URL(s).
 - Closing PRs
-  - On `pull_request_target` the PR may be closed after submission to match the shell action’s behavior.
+  - On `pull_request_target`, the workflow may close the PR after submission to match the shell action’s behavior.

 ## Security notes